Cardinals' Goldschmidt has 2 HR, 5 RBIs in 8-3 win over Cubs - NewsBreak

 Neither Albert Pujols nor Yadier Molina were in the lineup in their final visit to Wrigley Field.

-Pujols, 42, an 11-time All-Star who ranks fifth with 693 career home runs, and Molina, 40, who has nine Gold Glove Awards for his catching excellence, were presented with Wrigley scoreboard panels with their numbers in a pregame ceremony.
+Pujols, 42, an 11-time All-Star who ranks fifth all-time with 693 career home runs, and nine-time Gold Glove winner Molina, 40, were presented with Wrigley scoreboard panels with their numbers in a pregame ceremony.

-Goldschmidt hit a two-run single in the fourth off Marcus Stroman (3-6) before smacking a solo shot that landed near the top of the left-field bleachers off Sean Newcomb in the sixth and hitting a two-run shot in the eighth off Kervin Castro.

-Goldschmidt increased his season RBI total to 105, and this marked the third time this season he had a multi-homer game and the 23rd time in his career.
-Goldschmidt leads the NL in batting average (.339) and RBIs and is second to Kyle Schwarber of the Phillies (35) in home runs.
+“This guy has beat up on this club for a lot of years, and I wanted him to taste it one more time,” Cardinals manager Oliver Marmol said of his failed attempt to give Pujols a pinch-hitting appearance in the ninth inning.

-The Cubs expect that three to four players won’t travel to Toronto for a three-game series starting Monday, Cubs' President of Business Operations Jed Hoyer said.
+The Cubs expect three to four players won’t travel to Toronto for a three-game series starting Monday, Cubs' President of Business Operations Jed Hoyer said.
+The names of the players will be disclosed Sunday in Milwaukee.

-Canada’s government states that all visitors must be vaccinated in order to enter the country.
+Canada’s government states that all visitors must be vaccinated against COVID-19 in order to enter the country.

 “You want to play at full strength all the time, but we have to make certain decisions in order to make sure we’re able to fill out a roster and be competitive up there,” Hoyer said.
 “It’s not something we look forward to.
 It’s not idea.
 But it’s also baseball in 2022 when you go to Toronto.”